dingran/traffic-sign-classifier/README.md

 and "sermanet" (a variant of the multi-scale CNN proposed by [Sermanet / LeCunn paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)) with corresponding parameter sets that result in a large networks.

-In testing with additional images screen captured from Google Street View, both networks
+In testing with additional images screen captured from Google Street View, both networks achieved **100% accuracy over 11 images, including one "novel" sample** - a sign in a known category but with different background color and additional symbol on the sign.

 These two models will be referred to as **lenet** and **sermanet** in this report.
 Both models will be reported in corresponding HTML reports listed below and both trained netowrks returned